Pets Are A Rewarding And Fulfilling Experience

 Do you have a fenced yard?

-We prefer our adopters to have a fenced yard for the dog’s safety.
-While not having a fence doesn't automatically disqualify you, it is possible that we would decide to place the dog in a home with a fence.
+We prefer adopters to have a fenced yard to help keep dogs safe.
+Not having a fence doesn’t automatically disqualify you, but in some cases we may place a dog in a home with a fence if it’s the best fit.

 Do you have a vet?